LearnersGuild/partners/Hiring Documents/Guide Introduction.md

----
-layout: page
-title: Guide Introduction
----

 > EARLY DRAFT: This section still needs a lot more work before it is ready.
 Most things here will probably change before it reaches a publishable state.

-# Learners Guild Policies
+# Learners Guild Partners Guide

 Welcome!